SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 }
 ~~~

 The `ProductRepositoryTest` also used another method called `findById(String id)` that should return a Product.
-The implementation of that method using the `JdbcTemplate` and `RowMapper` looks like this (click to add it):
+The implementation of that method using the `JdbcTemplate` and `RowMapper` looks like this:

 ~~~java
 public Product findById(String id) {